このブラウザは動作対象外となる予定です。

 Set 10 balls on their starting point and begin the game.

-Tilt the board and guide the balls into the holes representing renewable energy.
+Tilt the board and guide the balls into the holes representing

 The renewable energy holes are difficult!